spamegg1/modern-systems-scala-native/README.md

  )
 ```

+#### String copying and null-terminating

-- The book uses the usual C idiom of *allocating memory that is 1 more than the length of a string, copying it, then manually null-terminating the new copy*:
+The book uses the usual C idiom of *allocating memory that is 1 more than the length of a string, copying it, then manually null-terminating the new copy*:

 ```scala
 val string_ptr = toCString(arg) // prepare pointer for malloc